saltukalakus/saltukalakus/source/_posts/what-is-next.md

 So does writing here is really necessary?
 Obviously I should have a higher purpose which will motivate me to write.
 Tonight I think I have found it.

 Lately I am getting interested in artificial intelligence.
-So I plan to learn new topics on AI and share it in this blog.
+So I plan to learn new topics on AI and share them in this blog.
 I hope this will force me to learn more quickly.
 Probably the things I will share won't be original but who cares as long as it works for me to learn new stuff.

 So with next post hopefully I will be writing on a topic related with AI.